kardolus/chatgpt-cli/README.md

   flexibility allows the model to adapt to a wide range of conversational scenarios.
 * **Model listing**: Access a list of available models using the `-l` or `--list-models` flag.
 * **Advanced configuration options**: The CLI supports a layered configuration system where settings can be specified through default values, a `config.yaml` file, and environment variables.
-For quick adjustments, use the `--set-model` and `--set-max-tokens` flags.
+For quick adjustments, use the `--set-model`, `--set-thread` and `--set-max-tokens` flags.
 To verify your current settings, use the `--config` or `-c` flag.
 The newly added `omit_history` configuration option adds another layer of customization to your user experience.
 * **Availability Note**: This CLI supports both gpt-4 and gpt-3.5-turbo models.
 However, the specific ChatGPT model used on chat.openai.com may not be available via the OpenAI API.